Ten

 2.

-Bondhus ball-head Allen wrench screwdrivers
+Bondhus ball-head allen wrench screwdrivers

-These Allen wrenches (about $5 each) have a screwdriver handle
+These allen wrenches have a screwdriver handle and a ball end,

-and a ball end, which make it easy to drive Allen screws home, even
+which make it easy to drive allen screws home, even hard-to-reach

-the shaft and thread in the screw in seconds. |
+shaft and thread in the screw in seconds.
+To get a set of the right

 |